thatchej/R-ClassicBooks/docs/tasks.md

 Require the `tidyr` package below the other packages.

 ## 1.11 - Reshaping data frames
 Use the proper function to convert our wide data frame to a long data frame.
 The columns that should be reshaped are `words` through `similes`.
+There will be two new columns that are created as part of the process.
+Name the column that describes the type of item `type`, and the column that holds the value of that item `value`.
 Save the new long form data frame as `time_long`.

 [[ IMAGE ]]